A Long Weekend in Camden, Maine

 Arts and Culture

-The town of nearby Rockland is a hub for arts and culture on the mid-coast of Maine.
+The town of nearby Rockland is a hub for arts and culture in the mid-coast of Maine.
 The streets of this quaint town are lined with art galleries and museums.
-Both the Center for Maine Contemporary Art (CMCA) and the Farnsworth Art Museum showcases Maine connected artists.
-I highly recommend The Andrew Wyeth exhibit alone is worthy of a visit to this museum especially if you have had a chance to visit the nearby Olson House.
+Both the Center for Maine Contemporary Art (CMCA) and the Farnsworth Art Museum showcases Maine-connected artists.
+I highly recommend The Andrew Wyeth exhibit alone is worthy of a visit to this museum, especially if you have had a chance to visit the nearby Olson House.

 Where to Eat

 The View at 16 Bay View| Camden Maine

 Overlooking Camden Harbor, The View s a great spot for cocktails and a bite to eat.
 They have a fire pit, heat lamps, cozy blankets to keep you warm, and bartenders that anticipate every need.
 You can also dine on tasty nibbles like crab cake sliders and other small plates.